codemeyer/ArgDocs/Docs/site/content/file-formats/track/object-shape-examples.md

 </table>

-Since the scale value offset points to the location we have now reached, there is no additional 10 bytes of unknown data, which occurs on a few tracks.
+Since the scale value offset points to the location we have now reached, there is no additional 10 bytes of unknown data, which occurs in a few objects on some tracks.

 ## Scale Values